Advice & assistance

 The Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) provides information and advice about radiation.

 ARPANSA also has a ‘Talk to a Scientist’ service where the public can phone an expert with queries about radiation.

 Naturally occurring radioactive material (NORM) is the term used to describe materials containing radioactive materials that exist in the natural environment.

 NORM is widespread.
 Sands, clays, soils, rocks and many ores and minerals can contain varying amounts of naturally occurring radionuclides.
 Uranium mined in South Australia is naturally occurring radioactive material.

 Using a cosmetic tanning unit

 Use of cosmetic tanning units increases the risk of skin cancer.
-Providing cosmetic tanning services for fee or reward is an offence under the Radiation Protection and Control (Non-Ionising Radiation) Regulations 2013.
+Providing cosmetic tanning services for fee or reward is an offence under the Radiation Protection and Control Regulations 2022.